Billy Welch Welches Oregon

 Welches Becomes a Destination

-By 1905, the property was leased as a hotel resort.
-To keep up with demand, Billy expanded the facilities.
-He added a dining hall, a dance hall, and a store near the Welches Hotel.
+By 1905, the property was leased to Clinton “Linny” Kern and a Mr. Wrenn as a hotel resort.
+To keep up with demand of the tourists that were coming, Billy expanded the facilities.
+He added a dining hall, a dance hall, a store and a post office near the Welches Hotel.
 As demand increased, he also added tent cabins throughout the area.
+Billy took the hotel and property back from Kern and Wrenn in 1909.

-In addition to running the resort, Billy remained focused on community.
+In addition to running the resort, Billy remained focused on the growing community.
 In fact, he often supported neighbors and welcomed guests, making the Welch homestead a hub of local life.
-Furthermore, his hospitality created lasting memories for the many visitors who passed through.
+Furthermore, his hospitality created lasting memories for the many visitors who lived there or those who passed through.

 A Life Full of Laughter and Music

 People remember Billy as a jolly soul — good-natured, generous, and full of humor.
-He played the fiddle and hosted Saturday night dances, which were popular with both locals and visitors.
-These lively events took place in a dance hall above his store.
+He played the fiddle and hosted Saturday night dances that would sometimes last through the night, which were popular with both locals and visitors.
+These lively events took place in the dance hall above his store.
+There are stories told how the whole building seemed to rock while everyone danced to Billy and his fiddle and the occasional volunteer on the piano.
 The hall had an east-facing balcony.
 From there, guests cooled off and enjoyed moonlit views of Hunchback Mountain.

 Billy also loved the outdoors.
 He was an avid hunter who relied on his hounds to flush out deer.
 Notably, his favorite dog, Leader, was a loyal companion on many trips.
 It’s common to see his dog next to him in photos.
 Whether he was playing music, greeting visitors, or roaming the forest with his dogs, Billy lived life with energy and joy.